LiuYuancheng/PLC_and_RTU_Simulator/OPCUA_PLC_Simulator/Readme.md

 - This ensures external OPC-UA Clients (SCADA, ADS-B monitoring HMI, Level-3 data center modules) always access up-to-date information.
 - Two UA over write (manual) mode variable flags allow the UA store data overwrite the PLC variables to implement the HMI manual control.

-#### Simulated PLC Ladder Logic Module
+#### 3.4 Simulated PLC Ladder Logic Module

 This module completes the closed-loop behavior of the virtual PLC, enabling realistic control of the simulated airport runway light system, ADS-B integration, timing logic, and safety interlocks.
 The key feature includes:

 - Parses and executes user-defined ladder logic instructions.
-- Runs automatically at a configurable execution frequency (simulating a PLC’s scan rate).
+- Runs automatically at a configurable execution frequency (simulating a PLC’s clock cycle).
-- Reads values from the **input hash table**, processes rungs and logical operations, and updates the **output hash table**.
+- Reads values from the input hash table, processes rungs and logical operations, and updates the output hash table.
 - Supports typical UA PLC data types (bool, int16, float, string) as reflected in the OPC-UA variable tree.
 - Do the necessary data conversion (in the aviation cyber range PLC use the lib [pyModeS](https://github.com/junzis/pyModeS) to convert the combine message to the ADS-B message).